mahnoor-shahid/CraftingLab/README.md

 # Your Go-To CraftingLab

-Hej Crafters, this can be your go-to repository for all things related to Python, Packages, Frameworks, AI/ML etc. This repository is a collection of code snippets, examples, and utilities to help you explore, understand, and implement different "stuff" in your projects.
+Hej Crafters, this can be your go-to repository for all things related to Python, Packages, Frameworks, AI/ML etc. This repository is a collection of code snippets, examples, and utilities to help you explore, understand, learn and implement different techniques in your projects.
 Feel free to add and collaborate!

 ## Getting Started